MicrochipTech/velocitypci-cli/doc/index.md

 Introduction {#mainpage}
 =================================

-This is the documentation for the Switchtec Userspace project.
+This is the documentation for the VelocityPCI Userspace project.
 The userspace project consists of a command line interface (CLI) program which provides a simple way to perform the most common maintenance operations.
-The CLI makes use of the userspace library (libswitchtec) which is also included in this project and provides an API interface for all the commands the CLI can do as well as interfaces for writing custom or other unimplemented commands.
+The CLI makes use of the userspace library which is also included in this project and provides an API interface for all the commands the CLI can do as well as interfaces for writing custom or other unimplemented commands.
 The library communicates with the kernel space drivers ([switchtec-kernel] for